srvk/DiViMe/docs/source/instructions_for_contributors.md

 `$ git clone http://github.com/srvk/OpenSAT`

+## Adapting your tool to the VM environment

 4. STEPS MISSING HERE -- EXPLAIN HOW TO TEST THAT TOOL WORKS IN ENVIRONMENT

+## Integrating your tool into the DiViMe workflow

 6. Write a wrapper allowing users to call on your tool.